 UN should support national partners in the area of policy making and implementation: the priority expressed by the national partners is to strengthen the links between planning and budgeting (as UN is already doing with assessment of “Law costing”) and ensure adequate resources are allocated for implementation of strategies and policies; in parallel, it is recommended to work on sound monitoring systems for implementation of strategies and policies, while enhancing monitoring mechanisms for strategy implementation.

-Development of capacities in number of priority areas based on a nationwide Training Needs Analysis of public administration (e.g. capacities for policy making, policy implementation, policy monitoring, reporting and evaluation; capacities for various services, etc.) is recommended.
-This should be National Training Strategy for Public Administrationpart of the overall public administration reform, and the guiding principles should be professionalization, transparency, accountability, depolitization and establishment of citizens-centred public service.
+UN could support national partners to continue with development of capacities in number of priority areas based on a nationwide Training Needs Analysis of public administration, which will include gender sensitive indicators.
+Some of the areas to focus are: assessment of capacities for policymaking and gender-responsive planning, policy implementation including gender sensitive budgeting for policy implementation, policy monitoring, reporting and evaluation, among other.
+This should be regular exercise, executed as part of implementation of the National Training Strategy for Public Administration. , and priority capacity development programs should be implemented.
+This should be a part of the overall public administration reform, and the guiding principles should be professionalization, transparency, accountability, depolitization and establishment of gender-sensitive and citizens-centred public service.

 It is important to continue developing capacity of the designated structures and institutions in charge of migrations and UN could take this role.
 This is becoming especially important in the context of Kyrgyzstan access to the Eurasian Economic Union, which already has a legal standard base regarding mobility of labor resources.
 In the area of Customs Union support should be provided to implementation of the basic agreements in the field of migration: the Agreement on Legal Status of Migrant Workers and Members of their Families an the Agreement on cooperation in combating illegal migration from third countries, dated by 19 November 2010.
 Besides that, the UN system's assistance is needed in harmonization of national legislation and member-states concerning pensions of workers and members of their families, the concept of which has already been prepared and approved by the EEU Council.